matryer/xbar/README.md

 # <bitbar.abouturl>http://url-to-about.com/</bitbar.abouturl>
 ```

-  * The comments can be anything
+  * The comment characters can be anything - use what is suitable for your language
   * `bitbar.title` - The title of the plugin
   * `bitbar.version` - The version of the plugin (start with `v1.0`)
   * `bitbar.author` - Your name